neuvector/docs/versioned_docs/version-5.6/16.security_advisories/01.security_advisories/cve.md

 # Security Advisories and CVEs

-NeuVector is committed to informing the community of security issues.
-Below is a CVE reference list of published security advisories and CVEs (Common Vulnerabilities and Exposures) for issues we have resolved.
+NeuVector is committed to informing the community about security issues.
+The following table lists published security advisories and CVEs (Common Vulnerabilities and Exposures) for resolved issues.

 :::note
 Currently there are no new known security advisories or CVEs for NeuVector.
 This page will be updated as new advisories are published.